 After describing the information flow for 3D medical applications, we describe related work and discuss the drawbacks of that work.
-Then we describe the algorithm as well as efficiency and functional enhancements, followed by case studies using three different medical imaging techniques to ilnetic resonance (MR), and single-photon emission computed tomography (SPECT), help physicians to understand the complex anatomy present in the slices.
+Then we describe the algorithm as well as efficiency and functional enhancements, followed by case studies using three different medical imaging techniques to ilfrom multiple 2D slices of computed tomography (C17, magnetic resonance (MR), and single-photon emission computed tomography (SPECT), help physicians to understand the complex anatomy present in the slices.
 Interpretation of 2D